You may know bitumen from its other name, asphalt.

 Step 3- Apply the Paint

-If the surface you are applying the paint is porous in nature, thin the bitumen paint by 20% or so which will help it penetrate and protect the top of the material.
+If the surface you are applying the paint on is porous in nature, thin the bitumen paint by 20% or so, which will help it penetrate and protect the top of the material.

-You can use different methods to apply the paint which includes conventional, airless, or hot spray.
+You can use different methods to apply the paint, including conventional, airless, or hot spray.
 Or you can use a brush.

 Whichever method you use, you should add a top coat of more bitumen paint 24 hours have passed.

 You can expect the bitumen paint to dry within four hours or less under most conditions.